tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 python ../../../scripts/plot_dos.py --convergence --basepath=$(pwd)
 ```

 This will create 3 plots: `convergence_of_Harmonic_Free_Energy.png`, `convergence_of_U0.png` and `DOS_convergence.png`.
-Remeber that converging free energy to 1 meV/atom is a good goal.
+Remember that converging free energy to 1 meV/atom is a good goal.
 Open the plots at various temperatures and try to answer these questions:
 - Do you think we've reached convergence?
 - Which property do you expect to converge first?
 Why?
 - Could we get away with running fewer sampling iterations?